Overview

 Backup Database

-Create a backup of your PostgreSQL database:
+Create a backup of the main PostgreSQL database:

 |